Chest reconstruction (formerly called FTM/N) top surgery complications

-- Though rare, anesthesia presents several health risks, including airway obstruction, abnormal heart rhythm, allergic reaction, brain damage, stroke, and even death.
+- Though rare, there are health risks associated with anesthesia , including airway obstruction, abnormal heart rhythm, allergic reaction, brain damage, stroke, and even death.
 To minimize these risks, The Gender Confirmation Center’s surgeons only perform surgery in accredited surgery centers alongside board certified anesthesiologists.

 - If your procedure requires nipple grafting, it is uncommon but possible to experience loss of the nipple graft.
 In these instances, you may require additional procedures to reconstruct the appearance of your nipple.

 - Scarring is inevitable with chest reconstruction top surgery.
 The extent of your scarring will depend on the techniques we use, as well as your body’s natural propensity towards scarring.
-The techniques we choose are based on the amount of breast tissue and the chest appearance you desire.
+The techniques we choose are based on the amount of chest tissue and the appearance you desire.
 In general, the double incision technique results in the most significant visible scars.

 - Revision surgery may be necessary for a variety of reasons, such as asymmetric nipple placement, undesirable nipple size/appearance, or prominent/undesirable scarring.
 If revision surgery is necessary, you will not be charged an additional surgeon’s fee.

 The Effect of Age and Health on Risk of Complications and Side-Effects

 Older patients typically have more varied medical histories, which can increase their risk of complications and side effects.
 However, the overall health of a patient is a better indicator of these risks than age.
-Dr. Mosser and Dr. Facque will be able to determine if you are a good candidate for surgery based on your medical history, current medications, and surgical expectations.
+Your surgeon will be able to determine if you are a good candidate for surgery based on your medical history, current medications, and surgical expectations.

 If You Experience Complications

-If you begin to experience any complications or side effects, you should contact Dr. Mosser or Dr. Facque right away.
+If you begin to experience any complications or side effects, you should contact your surgeon.
 They will be able to determine the best course of action based on your symptoms.

-If at any time during your recovery you feel a sudden shortness of breath, pain in your chest, light headedness, dizziness, or tender, swollen legs call 911 right away.
-These may be signs of a medical emergency.
+If at any time during your recovery you feel a sudden shortness of breath, pain in your chest, lightheadedness, dizziness, or tender, swollen legs, call 911 right away.
+These may be signs of a rare but serious medical emergency.